 Grip Panels / Ergonomics

-The stippling on the VP9 is very close to the P30.
-The P30 is one of the nicest feeling firearms in the hand, I have ever felt.
-The VP9 stippling is aggressive enough to notice but does not beat up your hand during extensive and long strings of fire.
-The three (3) changeable backs straps give you the option to fit the grip size to your hand and adjust your length of pull for the firearm.
+The stippling on the Canik TP9SF is similar to a Gen4 Glock on the front and back straps.
+The stippling is aggressive enough to notice but does not beat up your hand during extensive and long strings of fire.
+The three (3) included changeable backs straps give you the option to fit the grip size to your hand and adjust your length of pull for the firearm.
 The side grip stippling is very similar to a Gen3 Glock.
 Overall, I really like the grip texture and it is very comfortable while providing a positive grip during use.

 Loaded Chamber Indicator